State government forecasts show the threat to the Hunter Valley’s coal industry is yet to be taken seriously. Read the latest from IEEFA here

-Read the full opinion piece by Steve Phillips in the Newcastle Herald here
+Read Rob McLaughlin's opinion piece in the Newcastle Herald here

 As many countries shift away from coal mining and the industry finds itself under increasing scrutiny, some in the Hunter are worried the region is running out of time to restructure its economy.
 Listen here

 Carl Shoupe and his son Scott experienced firsthand the quick and devastating collapse of the mining industry in Kentucky, where during the downturn eight mines closed in one day.
 Now they're warning the industry in the NSW Hunter region to have a Plan B.